DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 rather than asking the user to select the same thing for each of their ECTs individually.

+---

+School must enter TRN and DoB:
+- TRN must be a 7 digit number
+- ECT must be between 18 and 100 years old

+---

 Identify the teacher in TRA using their TRN and DOB and confirm the match by comparing their name.
 If there are no matches try re-matching with the inclusion of National Insurance Number.